ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 Other Classes of Membership
 -----------------------------------------

-.
 The Board may, from time to time, establish another class or classes of members, with or without voting rights.
 The privileges, rights and duties of such other class or classes of members shall be as provided by the Board, subject to the terms of the Bylaws, as amended from time to time.
 The Board may thereby confer some or all of the rights of the members upon any person or persons.

-If such person or persons do not have the right to vote for either: (i) the election of a Director or Directors, on a disposition of all or substantially all of the assets of this corporation, on a merger, on a dissolution or (ii) the selection of delegates who possess any such voting rights or (iii) changes to the corporation's Articles of Incorporation or Bylaws, such person shall not be a member within the meaning of Section 5056 of the Nonprofit Corporation Law of the State of California.
+If such person or persons do not have the right to vote for either:

+1. the election of a Director or Directors, on a disposition of all or substantially all of the assets of this corporation, on a merger, on a dissolution or

+2. the selection of delegates who possess any such voting rights or

+3. changes to the corporation's Articles of Incorporation or Bylaws,

+such person shall not be a member within the meaning of Section 5056 of the Nonprofit Corporation Law of the State of California.